Second Choice

-Second Choice is a 1930 pre-Code black-and-white film released by Warner Bros. and starring Dolores Costello and Chester Morris.
+Second Choice is a 1930 American pre-Code romantic drama film released by Warner Bros.
+Pictures and starring Dolores Costello and Chester Morris.
 The film is notable as being the first (and only film) in which Dolores Costello sang.
 It is a lost film.
 The film was based on the story by Elizabeth Alexander and was adapted for the screen by Joseph Jackson.

 Plot

-Vallery Grove (Costello) is in love with Don Warren (Morris), but her mother opposes the match because he is poor and has no social standing.
+Vallery Grove is in love with Don Warren, but her mother opposes the match because he is poor and has no social standing.
 Don decides to terminate his engagement to Vallery after attending a party where he meets a spoiled rich girl who is interested in him.

-Dolores is later introduced to Owen Mallory (Mulhall) who informs her that Don is now planning to marry the spoiled rich girl.
+Dolores is later introduced to Owen Mallory who informs her that Don is now planning to marry the spoiled rich girl.
 Mallory, who has himself been recently jilted, and Vallery find comfort in each other and eventually Owen proposes to Vallery.
 She finally accepts, and they elope.

 Once she is married, Vallery discovers that Don has broken off his engagement.
 She becomes uncertain about her love for Mallory and while her husband is away on business, she invites Don, who is drunk, into her house.